 Instead, I show a family pic from when he was a baby.
 I let the group know he’s much older now and say something that other moms can relate to.

+After the relation element, think about your process or how you’ll instruct.
 Delivering information is so much more than standing on a stage with a mic and just spewing out words.

 As you plan, give your process some thought.
 Think about HOW people will learn.